emacs-citar/citar/README.md

 Along the way, [Clemens Radermacher][clemens] and [Omar Antolín][omar] helped with some of the intricacies of completing-read and elisp.

+And, of course, thanks to [Titus von der Malburg][titus] for creating and maintaining bibtex-completion and helm-bibtex and ivy-bibtex.

 [bt-config]: https://github.com/tmalsburg/helm-bibtex#basic-configuration-recommended
 [ordeless-dispatchers]: https://github.com/oantolin/orderless#style-dispatchers
 [select]: https://github.com/raxod502/selectrum#usage